 Fast forward a few months later, and I boarded my first-ever flight to the U.S. (I mean, what a trip for your first flight!).
 I arrived about two weeks early to attend the Civic Semester pre-orientation program.
 I landed at Logan International Airport, and that’s where my journey truly began.
-A Civic Semester peer leader picked me up, (now she is one of my close friends) and showed me to my dorm.
+A Civic Semester peer leader picked me up, (now she is one of my close friends) and showed me to my residence hall.
 I spent my first two weeks in Harleston Hall.

 I adjusted quickly to most things, except the language.
 You might wonder why, since English is a national language in Kenya.
 I think it was the accent.
 I could understand everything my friends said, but sometimes they couldn’t understand me, and I had to repeat myself.
 I didn’t mind; it became a great way to improve my communication.
 Back home, I mostly spoke Swahili and wasn’t used to speaking English every day.

 Within just two weeks, I met so many people.
 A friend took us to Chinatown to enjoy some amazing Chinese cuisine.
 I loved introducing myself and sharing a fun fact; even though I didn’t really have one at the time.
-So I said, “I love helping cancer patients.”
 It didn’t take long for me to realize that I was doing just fine, even though I thought I would miss home deeply.
 My friends were so caring and constantly asked if I missed home.
 I did, but I was okay; I was used to living away from home.

 The final week before leaving for Thailand for my Civic Semester included one of the Tufts pre-orientation program that are available for all first-year students.
-I did the Building Engagement and Access for Students at Tufts (BEAST) program, and honestly, it was the best.
+I did the Building Engagement and Access for Students at Tufts (BEAST) program, and honestly, it was great.
 I met many of the friends I still have today, and it made me truly appreciate the value of Tufts’ different pre-orientation programs.

 I am so proud to be a Jumbo.
 I wear that logo in my heart with passion, and I know that one day, I will look back and recount these days with gratitude.